Seattle Streetcar: Rolling stock

 The Seattle Streetcar system uses a fleet of streetcars manufactured by Inekon Trams in the Czech Republic.
 The original South Lake Union fleet, consisting of three double-ended low-floor Inekon Trio-12 streetcars measuring 66 ft in length were delivered in 2007 and are numbered 301–303.
 A decade later, six Trio Model 121 streetcars were manufactured for the First Hill line, along with an additional streetcar for additional service in South Lake Union; these are numbered 401–407.
 Three of the model-121 streetcars were assembled in the Czech Republic and four were assembled, under contract, by Pacifica Marine in Seattle.
 The Trio Model 121 streetcars are equipped with electric batteries, which are used for a portion of the First Hill route.
 The delivery of the cars fell behind schedule, leading to delays in opening the First Hill Streetcar.

-The original South Lake Union fleet is planned to be replaced with battery-equipped streetcars when the Center City Connector opens.
-The Portland Streetcar system has expressed interest in acquiring the older vehicles for use on their system.
-In October 2017, the Seattle Department of Transportation awarded a contract to Construcciones y Auxiliar de Ferrocarriles (CAF) to supply 10 100-percent-low-floor streetcars of CAF Urbos series for the Seattle Streetcar system.
-All will be equipped with an on-board energy storage system enabling them to operate away from the overhead wires.
-Seven of the 10 are for the fleet expansion needed for the opening of the Center City Connector, projected for 2020, and three are being purchased to replace the oldest South Lake Union cars (Nos.
-301–303, Inekon model Trio-12), which will be sold after their replacements enter service.
+Before the Center City Connector was put on hold, in 2018, it was planned that the original South Lake Union fleet would be replaced with battery-equipped streetcars when the new connection opened.
+To this end, in October 2017, the Seattle Department of Transportation awarded a contract to Construcciones y Auxiliar de Ferrocarriles (CAF) to supply 10 100-percent-low-floor streetcars of CAF Urbos series for the Seattle Streetcar system.
+All were to be equipped with an on-board energy storage system enabling them to operate away from the overhead wires.
+Seven of the 10 were for the fleet expansion needed for the opening of the Center City Connector, then projected for 2020, and three for replacement of the oldest South Lake Union cars (Nos.
+301–303, Inekon model Trio-12), which were to be sold after their replacements entered service.
 Cars 301–303 lack the capability of "off-wire" operation, which means they can only be operated on the South Lake Union line.
-After the delivery of the new cars and the sale of the three oldest cars, the Seattle Streetcar system will end up with a fleet of 17 streetcars in 2020 or 2021, comprising seven Inekon Trio Model 121 and ten CAF Urbos.
+However, SDOT canceled the contract with CAF in 2019 in view of the ongoing pause in the project amid escalating cost projections.